alexddhuang/alexddhuang.github.io/_drafts/reading-clojure-programming-practical-lisp-for-the-java-world.md

 - *Clojure offers innovative solutions to the challenges inherent in concurrency and parallelization*.
 - *Clojure is a dynamic programming language*.

+### Homoiconicity

+Homoiconicity means *code-as-data*.

+> The fact that Clojure programs are represented as data means that Clojure programs can be used to write and transform other Clojure programs, trivially so.

+## Chapter 2.
+Functional Programming